Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 This site was tested on the Chrome browser and on multiple mobile devices (iPhone 5, 6, 7, 8, iPad, Ipad-pro, Iphone X, Moto G4, Galaxy S5, Pixel 2 and Pixel2XL) to ensure compatibility and responsiveness.

 Testing problems I encountered:
-* Everytime I tested the responsiveness on all devices, I discovered something was off in the font-size I adjusted the font sizes on the Home page and made them responsive.
+* Everytime I tested the responsiveness on all devices, I discovered something was off in the font-size on small devices, especially on the iPhone5.
-* I discovered that I had difficulty setting the right media query for the iphone 5, .......
+I adjusted the font sizes H1 and H4 on the Home page and made them responsive.
 * Downloading my CV gave a "failed- No File" error.
-I discovered ....
+I discovered that I had my href source wrongly typed. href="../assets/cv/cvmarjolein.pdf" instead of href="assets/cv/cvmarjolein.pdf".
-* Using justify for my paragraph text looked good on big screens, but not so on smaller screens.
-So I went back changing it to center the position of the text.
+* Using justify for my main text did not look good on smaller screens.
+So I changed it to left-align which looked better.
-* With the W3C HTML validation tool I checked my HTML code on errors.
-My only error in the HTML code was that: "the element button must not appear as a descendant of the a element".
-If I tried to change the code for my CV button, I wasn't able to see the button on my website as I wanted and couldn't download my CV anymore.
+* With the W3C HTML validation tool I checked my HTML code and had a few errors like: "the element button must not appear as a descendant of the a element".
+So I removed the button for downloading my CV.
+And I did not put the language in my NL-index.html to lang="nl"
-* With the W3C validator for CSS I discovered 33 bootsrap errors in my CSS code and 684 warnings I didnt understand.
-With the help of my mentor I understood the problem and discovered that....
+* With the W3C validator for CSS I discovered no errors.

 **Deployment**